leto/mastering_dpow/README.md

 Note that the above block-times are "worst case" under normal network conditions, i.e. a transaction is made a millisecond after a block, so it has to wait the entire block interval on HUSH.
-And then is unlucky enough to have to wait an entire KMD block interval and an entire Bitcoin block interval.
+And then is unlucky enough to have to wait an entire Bitcoin block interval.

 It's possible that a bug or attack or large difficulty change makes one block much longer than the average block interval time, which would increase the